Answers to Frequently Asked Questions

 not be admitted.

 You can send the test scores (GRE, TOEFL, etc.) to us any time during the year as long as they are in by the deadline.
 Once you apply, we will match the scores to your application.
-We actually prefer that you send them early because ETS is notorious for transposing names and listing incorrect information.

 No. Most applicants will not have any interaction with faculty prior to applying for admission.